Kuuhaakuu1/e-learning/README.md

 # e-learning Django Project

-This is an e-learning project built with Django and Docker, with Beautifulsoup used to scrape torrent information from Rarbg.
+This is an e-learning project built with Django and Docker, with Beautifulsoup used to scrape torrent information from Rarbg and store them in a mongoDb database.

 ## Getting Started